-We seek to quantify how much an advantage the Democratic party is likely to enjoy by estimating the seats-votes curve for the 2008 elections.
-We refer readers to our earlier article for a thorough description of how we estimate the seats-votes curve for a given election.
-Our goal is not to predict the national vote (we leave this to national forecasts and polls), but to predict the number of seats a party will hold given their average district vote in the election.
-In brief, we incorporate district-level information, such as incumbency status and the vote percentage in the previous election, to generate a prediction of the number of seats the Democrats or Republicans can expect to win across a range of possible national swings in the average district votes.6 As we demonstrated, the method was generally successful in predicting the actual translation between votes and seats in the 19 non-redistricting election years (those not ending in "2") from 1958 to 2004.
+to our earlier article for a thorough description of how we estimate the seats-votes curve for a given election year (Kastellec, Gelman, and Chandler 2008).
+Our goal is not to predict the national vote (we leave this to national forecasts and polls), but to predict the number of seats a party will hold given its average district vote in the elections.
+In brief, we incorporate district-level information, such as incumbency status and the vote percentage in the previous election, to generate a prediction of the number of seats the Democrats or Republicans can expect to win across a range of possible national swings in the average district vote.7 As we demonstrated, the method was generally successful in predicting the actual translation between votes and seats in the 19 non-redistricting election years (those not ending in "2") from 1958 to 2004.
 And in 2006, the seats-votes curve we estimated predicted that the Democrats would win 231 seats based on their actual average district vote of 54.9%, just two short of the 233 they actually won.

 As noted above, the shift in party control of the House now means that the Democrats enjoy an overall incumbency advantage.
 This advantage will be compounded by the imbalance in retirements, which has important implications for both the parties' expected vote shares and the relationship between seats and votes.
-For every Republican incumbent that retires, we can expect the Democratic vote share to increase by an estimated eight percent in that district.7 Thus, assuming thirty Republicans retire (a total equal to 7% of all House seats),
+For every Republican incumbent who retires, we can expect the Democratic vote share to increase by an estimated 8% in that district.
+Thus, assuming 30 Republicans retire (a total equal to 7% of all House seats), then the Democrats' overall vote share will increase by an estimated 0.56%-not a trivial amount.
+9